rweigel/stats/python.md

 A = np.random.randint(0, 101, (M, N, L))
 ```

-In the case of <code>randint</code>, the shape of the desired array is specified using a tuple.
+In the case of `randint`, the shape of the desired array is specified using a tuple.

-## Accessing and Modifying Elements
+## Accessing Elements

 ### 1-D